Rednexie/discord-id/README.md

-# discord-id
+# discord-user-lookup
-# Discord id to info
+# Discord user id to info
-# Enter a discord id to get info about:
+# Enter a discord user id to get info about:
 username,
 discriminator,
 is system?,